Thursday, April 24, 2025

 Can lead to false leads if the categories aren’t well chosen

-Why root cause analysis matters in FCA-regulated complaint handling
+Why root cause analysis (RCA) matters in FCA-regulated complaint handling

 Repeat complaints can point to systemic issues rather than isolated errors